virgili0/Virgilio/README.md

 Click on "watch", I'm updating this in the free time and weekends.

+If you want to contect me for whatever reason, just e-mail me at giacomo.ciarlini@student.unife.it

 I think in 2 or 3 weeks the second guide (Business Intelligence) will be out.
 Yo!